 The "Admiral" transmission is equipped with two shift levers.
-The Forward/Neutral/ Reverse shift lever is located through the lower kick panel and moves side to side.
-Forward gear is located to the left of neutral and reverse gear to the right of neutral.
+Forward/Neutral/Reverse shift lever extends through the kick panel.
+Forward gear is located to the left of neutral and reverse gear to the right.
 PLEASE OBSERVE CAUTIONS.

-The High/Low range shift lever is located in the upper dash.
-High range is selected when the lever is in the up position and should be used for most driving conditions.
-Low range is selected when the lever is in the down position.
+The High/Low range shift lever is located in the dash.
+High range is selected when the lever is in the "up" position and should be used for most driving conditions.
+Low range is selected when the lever is in the "down" position.